Stocks climb, erasing earlier losses, as economy heats up - WTMJ

-NEW YORK (AP) — Stocks are swerving through another rocky ride Friday, as investors struggle to figure out what an encouraging report on the economy and the recent march higher for bond yields should mean for the market.
+Stocks shook off an early slide and turned solidly higher in afternoon trading Friday, placing the market on track to snap a three-day losing streak.

-The S&P 500 was 1.4% higher in afternoon trading, after spinning more than 360 degrees earlier.
-It had jumped to an an immediate 1% gain at the start of trading, only to drop quickly to a 1% loss, before charging back again.
+The S&P 500 was 1.9% higher as of 3:43 p.m.
+Eastern time, after spinning more than 360 degrees earlier.
+The benchmark index had jumped to an an immediate 1% gain at the start of trading, only to drop quickly to a 1% loss, before charging back again.

 Other stock indexes went through similar zigzags.
-The Dow Jones Industrial Average was up 432 points, or 1.4%, at 31,356, after erasing an earlier loss of 157 points.
-The Nasdaq composite was 0.9% higher, as of 2 p.m.
-Eastern time, after it earlier flipped between a gain of 1.2% and a loss of 2.6%.
+The Dow Jones Industrial Average was up 584 points, or 1.9%, at 31,507, after erasing an earlier loss of 157 points.
+The Nasdaq composite was 1.5% higher after it earlier flipped between a gain of 1.2% and a loss of 2.6%.

+The indexes’ gyrations came as investors struggle to figure out what an encouraging report on the economy and the recent march higher for bond yields should mean for the market.

 The spark for all the uncertainty was a government report that showed employers added hundreds of thousands more jobs last month than economists expected.
 That’s an encouraging sign for the economy, and it helped lift Treasury yields, with the closely watched 10-year yield momentarily topping 1.60%.

-The yield later fell back, down to 1.54% in afternoon trading.
-That’s below the 1.55% it was yielding late Thursday, though it remains well above its roughly 0.90% level at the end of last year.
+The yield later fell back, down to 1.55% in afternoon trading, matching what it was yielding late Thursday, though it remains well above its roughly 0.90% level at the end of last year.

 Friday’s afternoon resurgence for stocks coincided with the moderation of yields in the bond market.